Alpinia zerumbet: Cultivation

-In Japanese it is known as gettō (ゲットウ).
-In Okinawan, it is known as sannin.
-In Chinese, it is known as yàn shānjiāng (艳山姜) or yuetao (月桃).

 Uses

-The plant's long leaf blades are used for wrapping zongzi, a traditional Chinese dish made of rice stuffed with different fillings.
-In Okinawa, Japan, A. zerumbet is known in the local language as sannin, or in Japanese as getto.
-Its leaves are sold for making an herbal tea and are also used to flavor noodles and wrap muchi rice cakes.
+The long leaf blades of A. zerumbet are used for wrapping zongzi, a traditional Chinese dish made of rice stuffed with different fillings.
+In Okinawa, Japan, its leaves are sold for making an herbal tea and are also used to flavor noodles and wrap muchi rice cakes.

+The plant's dried fruits are treated as one of the numerous medicinal spice ingredients in a Sichuan hot pot soup base under the name shārén (沙仁) in Sichuan Mandarin Chinese.

-Statistically, Okinawan natives who consume a traditional diet that includes shell ginger have a very long life expectancy.
+Statistically, Okinawan natives who consume a traditional diet that includes A. zerumbet have a very long life expectancy.
 Recent research has investigated its effects on human longevity and the phytochemicals that may be responsible.

-Alpinia zerumbet (Shell ginger) contains many Kavalactones structurally related to the compounds in Kava (Piper methysticum) and may help prevent high glucose induced cell damage.
+A. zerumbet contains many kavalactones structurally related to the compounds in kava (Piper methysticum) and may help prevent high glucose induced cell damage in human umbilical vein endothelial cells.